 You’ve Got To Be a Grown Up

-When I was young I traveled Europe, lived in a closet (more or less) in Rome, and did what I want.
+When I was young I traveled Europe, lived in a closet (more or less) in Rome, and did what I wanted.
 I spent my money on fun things and did not have to think of anyone but myself.

 Then, when I became a mother, that all changed.
 I could no longer flit off on a weekend trip with no second thought.
 I also couldn’t live in a dive or a closet.